DonnchaC/node-pkg-extractor/README.md

 # Node PKG Extractor

 A simple tool to extract files and resources embedded in a Node PKG-bundled binary.
 The [PKG](https://github.com/vercel/pkg) tool bundles assets inside a Virtual File System (VFS).

-It appears that both the Javascript bytecode and the original source files are includes in the VFS by default, making it trivial to recover the source code for a PKG binary.
+It appears that both the Javascript bytecode and the original source files are included in the VFS by default, making it trivial to recover the source code for a PKG binary.

 ### Usage